maierfelix/webgpu/README.md

 Follow dawn's initial setup instructions, but instead of the standard build, do the following:

-To generate the project as a shared library using MSVS:
+To generate the project as a shared library:
 ````
 gn gen out/Shared --target_cpu="x64" --args="is_component_build=true is_debug=false is_clang=true"
 ````